Krishna-Baral029/Test-Chess/README.md

 This Android application is a digital version of Makruk, the traditional chess variant played in Nepal and Thailand.
 The game features the same strategic depth as international chess but with simplified rules and unique piece movements.

+This is a school project for shree pokhariya secondary school of 11 tech batch: 2082.
+We are learning android development and this is our first major project.

 ## 📱 Features

 - Authentic implementation of Nepali classical chess rules